Who can participate in the Bible Lands program?

 Will I pay tuition?

-Students who enroll in BIB299A/399A Middle Eastern Cultures will not be charged any additional cost for taking the course, as the hours will be included in the spring semester's comprehensive charge.
+Full-time students who enroll in BIB399A Middle Eastern Cultures will not be charged any additional cost for the course, as the hours will be included in the spring semester's comprehensive charge.
+Students who are enrolled less than full-time will pay the part-time comprehensive charge (see Tuition Details).

 What is pre-departure orientation?